C Pam Zhang: Early life and education

-Zhang was born in Beijing, China, and moved to the United States when she was four years old.
+Zhang was born in Beijing in 1990 and moved to the United States when she was four years old.
 While growing up, Zhang moved to ten new homes by the time she was eighteen.

-She attended Brown University, and has studied at Cambridge University.
-Zhang was the 2017 Truman Capote Fellow at the Iowa Writer's Workshop.
+She attended Brown University and studied at Cambridge University.
+Zhang was a 2017 Truman Capote Fellow at the Iowa Writers' Workshop.

+Career

-How Much of These Hills is Gold (2020)
+How Much of These Hills Is Gold

-Zhang's debut novel How Much of These Hills is Gold, published in 2020, follows two recently orphaned children of immigrants on the run, trying not just to survive but to find a home.
+Zhang's debut novel, How Much of These Hills Is Gold, published in 2020, follows two recently orphaned children of immigrants on the run, trying not just to survive but to find a home.
 The novel is set against the twilight of the American gold rush.
-How Much of These Hills is Gold is inspired by Zhang's childhood of moving homes often.
+How Much of These Hills Is Gold is inspired by Zhang's childhood of moving homes often.
 It reckons with the grief she experienced after losing her father when she was twenty-two.

 The New York Times said, "C Pam Zhang’s arresting, beautiful first novel is filled with myths of her own making as well as sorrows and joys."